Robpol86/robpol86.com/docs/my_awesome_server.rst

     Only used by the guest WiFi SSID.
 In case neighbors need to borrow my internet they can use this network, which will be separate from my general network.
 DHCP served by my pfSense box.

-.. describe:: VLAN5: ONT
+.. describe:: VLAN5: WAN

-    My gigabit "modem" will be on this VLAN, along with my pfSense box.
-Instead of plugging in the ONT directly to my pfSense box both will plug into my switch but be on their own VLAN.
-Easier cable management and if I ever want to get a second gigabit line I can plug in the second ONT into my switch.
+    Internet traffic comes into this VLAN, along with my pfSense box.
+Instead of plugging it directly to my pfSense box both will plug into my switch but be on their own VLAN.
+Easier cable management and if I ever want to get a second internet line I can plug that into my switch.

 Switchports
 -----------